 Residents: Yolo County residents can bring their hazardous waste, electronics, and universal waste to the household hazardous waste (HHW) Drop-Off Days at the Yolo County Central Landfill for free every Friday and Saturday from 7:30 am – 3:30 pm View detailed drop off information here.
 For universal waste, such as microwaves and small appliances, residents may donate them to Goodwill.

 UC Davis campus residents: UC Davis operates a separate household hazardous waste collection program.
 Thus, residents on campus are NOT eligible to bring HHW materials to the Yolo County landfill for disposal.
 For information about on-campus disposal, please visit UC Davis Zero Waste.

-Businesses: Businesses can dispose of their materials though Yolo County’s Conditionally Exempt Small Quantity Generator Program at the Yolo County Central Landfill.
+Businesses: Businesses can dispose of their materials through Yolo County’s Conditionally Exempt Small Quantity Generator Program at the Yolo County Central Landfill.